raspberrypilearning/storytime/en/step_2.md

 --- /task ---

 The purpose of the story time program is to generate a story, and print the story to the screen so that you can read it.
-So, a good way to start is understanding how to use the Python `print` function.
+So, start by learning how to use the Python `print` function.

 --- task ---
 In your `storytime.py` file, type the following code on a new line: